 \section{Application of VC Bounds for Modeling Double Descent}

 This section presents a VC-theoretical explanation of double descent for classification, for a single-layer network shown in Figure \ref{fig1}.
-The same network setting was used for analysis of double descent in recent papers \cite{Belkin2019,Belkin2020,Neal2018,Hastie2019}.
-In this network, a classifier is estimated in two steps: \begin{itemize} \item[--] First, input vector \textit{\textbf{x}} is encoded using N nonlinear features.
+The same network setting was used for analysis of double descent in recent papers \citep{Belkin2019,Belkin2020,Neal2018,Hastie2019}.
+In this network, a classifier is estimated in two steps: \begin{itemize} \item[--] First, input vector \textit{\textbf{x}} is encoded using N nonlinear features in \textbf{Z}-space.
 Commonly, \textit{random features} (weak features) are used, such as random ReLU or Random Fourier Features (RFF); \item[--] Second, a linear model is estimated in this N-dimensional feature space. \end{itemize}

 This simplified setting enables VC theoretical analysis of double descent, because the analytic estimates of VC-dimension are known.
-That is, since the network output is formed as a linear combination of N features, analytic estimate of VC-dimension for linear hyperplanes $f(\boldsymbol{z},\boldsymbol{w}) = (\boldsymbol{wz}) + b$ is known \cite{Vapnik1998,Vapnik1999,Vapnik2006}:
+That is, since the network output is formed as a linear combination of N features, the analytic estimate of VC-dimension for linear hyperplanes $f(\boldsymbol{z},\boldsymbol{w}) = (\boldsymbol{wz}) + b$ is known \citep{Vapnik1998,Vapnik1999,Vapnik2006}: